Australia shares end higher; New Zealand hits record closing high

 (Updates to close)

-June 19 Australian shares rose on Monday, which much of the gains supplied by financials stocks sought for attractive dividend yields.
+June 19 (Reuters) - Australian shares rose on Monday, which much of the gains supplied by financials stocks sought for attractive dividend yields.

 The S&P/ASX 200 index ended up 0.5 percent or 31.17 points to 5,805.20.